veekaybee/textedit/python_packaging_post.md

 1) Python parses command line arguments (aka everything after `python` on the CLI
 2) Python checks for any dependencies (aka `import` statements) and pulls them in.
-3) Python looks in your current working directory (`python_packaging`) for anything related to the file, and uses the path setup from when Python was installed on your system.
+3) Python looks in our current working directory (`python_packaging`) for anything related to the file, and uses the path setup from when Python was installed on your system.

-Let's check what our PYTHONPATH is:
+Let's check what our `PYTHONPATH` is:

 ```
 >>> import os
->>> os.getcwd() #where wer're currently running code
+>>> os.getcwd() #where we're currently running code
 '/Users/vboykis/Desktop/python_packaging'

 >>> print('\n'.join(sys.path)) # all the paths Python checks for packages